-Calling a RESTful service from Apache Camel
+Calling a REST service from Apache Camel

 What do we need from our Camel kit bag?